Gaius-Augustus/GALBA/README.md

 2. Specify the command line option `--CDBTOOLS_PATH=/path/to/cdbtools/` to `galba.pl`.

-#### Tools from UCSC

-If you switch `--UTR=on`, bamToWig.py will require the following tools that can be downloaded from <http://hgdownload.soe.ucsc.edu/admin/exe>:

- * twoBitInfo

- * faToTwoBit

-It is optional to install these tools into your $PATH.
-If you don't, and you switch `--UTR=on`, bamToWig.py will automatically download them into the working directory.

 #### MakeHub

 If you wish to automaticaly generate a track data hub of your GALBA run, the MakeHub software, available at <https://github.com/Gaius-Augustus/MakeHub> is required.
 Download the software (either by running `git clone https://github.com/Gaius-Augustus/MakeHub.git`, or by